ChrisMakesKode/ChrisMakesKode.github.io/projects/project-2.md

   - JavaFX
   - ui
   - GitHub
-summary: An application with a user interface that encrypts input statements.
+summary: One of my personal projects.
+This is an interactive application that offers various encryption methods for input statements.
 ---

 <img class="ui medium right floated rounded image" src="../images/caesarCipherPassword_interface.png">